MJKWoolnough/gedcom/README.md

 }
 ```

-ChildrenEvent is a GEDCOM structure type
+ChildrenEvent is a GEDCOM structure type.

 #### type ContentDescription